 Here’s what you need to know about the process.

-A provisional patent application must contain at least one claim directed to an inventive concept.
+Provisional patent applications must contain at least one claim directed to an inventive concept.
 It also must describe the invention with sufficient detail so that a skilled artisan would understand how to make and use the claimed invention.

 A provisional patent application is a type of application filed before the U.S. Patent and Trademark Office (USPTO) grants a non-provisionally allowed patent.
 This means that the USPTO has not yet determined whether the applicant will receive a patent.
 If the applicant meets certain requirements, he or she may then submit a non-provisionary patent application.

-When Should You File a Provisional Patent Application with the USPTO?
+When Should You File Provisional Patent Applications with the USPTO?

-What Are the Benefits of Filing a Provisional Patent Application Before Submitting a Non-Provisional Patent Application?
+What Are the Benefits of Filing Provisional Patent Applications Before Submitting a Non-Provisional Patent Applications?

-If you do not submit a non-provisionally filed patent application within one year after filing a provisional patent application, then you will lose the right to receive any benefit of the provisional patent application.
-You also cannot claim priority to the provisional patent application.
+If you do not submit a non-provisionally filed patent application within one year after filing a provisional patent application, then you will lose the right to receive any benefit of the provisional patent applications.
+You also cannot claim priority to the provisional patent applications.
 However, you can still file a non-provision application as soon as you are ready to do so.